estnltk/estnltk/docs/tutorials/prettyprinter.rst

         html = pp.render(text, False)

 This time we want to highlight two different word types with different properties, font color and background color.
-To do this, we have to both layers as PrettyPrinter class parameters and tie those to a certain value.
+To do this, we have to add both layers as PrettyPrinter class parameters and tie those to a certain value.
 With text.tag_with_regex('A', 'Esimene ja') we bind the formating option in PerttyPrinter parameters 'color='A'' applies to 'Esimene ja' part of the text.
 What happens is that we will have two different css formats, each changing different things.
 Here we can also see that the formatting works with overlapping layers, because the word 'ja' is in both 'A' and